Monthly Archives: May 2014

 My goal was to be able install the hyperV feature on a windows 2012 server using installshield.

-First you follow the directions at http://helpnet.flexerasoftware.com/installshield20helplib/Content/helplibrary/CAPowerShell.htm
+First you follow the directions at https://helpnet.flexerasoftware.com/installshield20helplib/Content/helplibrary/CAPowerShell.htm

 Add the property IS_PS_EXECUTIONPOLICY and set it to Unrestricted